OpenEvalProject/evals/manuscripts/elife-16940/v2/manuscript.md

 ## Results

-## Body and skeletal muscle mass
+### Body and skeletal muscle mass

-Introduction of Errγ in a skeletal muscle-specific manner into the
+Introduction of Errγ in a skeletal muscle-specific manner into the Mtn-/- background to generate double transgenic Mtn-/-/ErrγTg/+ resulted in viable, fertile offspring that were born at the expected Mendelian ratios.
+Firstly, we found that the HSA promoter used induced robust over-expression of Errγ in the Mtn-/- background (Figure 1A).
+The body mass of WT, Mtn-/- and Mtn-/-/ErrγTg/+ animals was similar at 12 weeks of age (Figure 1B).
+However, the EDL, gastrocnemius, soleus and TA muscles were in both Mtn-/- and Mtn-/-/ErrγTg/+ approximately 43%, 44%, 47% and 70% larger than their WT counterpart, respectively (Figure 1C–F).
+Importantly, there was no significant difference in mass for any of the muscles from Mtn-/- and Mtn-/-/ErrγTg/+ mice (Figure 1C–F).

 ![Figure 1.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig1-v2.jpg)

 **Figure 1.:** (A) ERRγ mRNA levels.
 (B) Body and (C–F) skeletal muscle mass in wild type (Wt), myostatin null (Mtn) and ERRγ transgenic mice on the myostatin null background (Mtn:Eγ).
 (G) Exercise tolerance test on a mouse treadmill.
 (H–I) Contractile properties of the EDL muscle.
 Specific force denotes tetanic force normalized to wet muscle mass.
-N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.002
+N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** (A) Contractile properties of the Soleus.
-N = 3 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05DOI: http://dx.doi.org/10.7554/eLife.16940.003
+N = 3 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05

-## Exercise capacity
+### Exercise capacity

 Using the running to exhaustion protocol on a treadmill, we found that Mtn-/- mice performed worse than WT.
 However the Mtn-/-/ErrγTg/+ ran for approximately 80% longer than the Mtn-/- and 25% longer than the WT mice (Figure 1G).

-## Force generating capacity
+### Force generating capacity

 We found that the maximal isometric tetanic force generated by the EDL of Mtn-/- was not significantly different from that of the WT mice, despite the larger muscle mass (Figure 1H).
 The tetanic force generated by Mtn-/-/ErrγTg/+ EDL was, however, greater than that of the EDL from both WT and Mtn-/- mice.
 We next calculated the Specific Force (sPo), the tetanic force per muscle mass.
 The sPo of the EDL of Mtn-/- mice was lower that of the other groups, with that of the Mtn-/-/ErrγTg/+ mice being significantly greater than Mtn-/- mice, but not normalized to WT levels (Figure 1I).
 We also examined the force generating capacity of the soleus.
 The tetanic force of Mtn-/- soleus muscle was significantly lower than those of WT.
 There was no difference in this parameter between the soleus muscles of WT and Mtn-/-/ErrγTg/+ (Figure 1—figure supplement 1A).
 The specific force of the soleus showed the same overall profile as that of the EDL but did not reach statistical significance, possibly due to low sample size (Figure 1—figure supplement 1A).

-## Muscle fibre number, area and MHC profile
+### Muscle fibre number, area and MHC profile

-The increased muscle mass in
+The increased muscle mass in Mtn-/- mice are due to both hypertrophy and hyperplasia.
+We found that the introduction of Errγ into Mtn-/- did not significantly change the number of fibres normally seen in Mtn-/- EDL (Figure 2A–B) or soleus muscles (Figure 2—figure supplement 1A–B) both of which were greater than in WT.
+The fibre sizes were equivalent in the EDL of Mtn-/- and Mtn-/-/ErrγTg/+ mice.
+Of particular note was that the MHCIIB fibres in the EDL were approximately 270% larger in both Mtn-/- and Mtn-/-/ErrγTg/+ compared to WT (Figure 2B).
+The other notable result was the smaller size of MHCIIA fibres in Mtn-/-/ErrγTg/+ than Mtn-/-, but they were still larger than those in the WT (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig2-v2.jpg)

 **Figure 2.:** (A) Representative immunohistochemical images for MHC IIA and IIB staining in the EDL muscle.
 (B) EDL total fibre number and myofibre cross sectional area (CSA, μm2).
 (C) EDL, soleus and superficial TA muscle fibre type composition (D) Protein expression of key regulators that control anabolism (pAKT, p4EBP1) and catabolism (pFoxO3) in the gastrocnemius muscle.
-N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.DOI: http://dx.doi.org/10.7554/eLife.16940.004
+N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) Representative immunohistochemical images for MHC I (red) and IIA (green) staining in the soleus muscle.
 (B) Soleus total fibre number and MHC myofibre cross sectional area (CSA, μm2).
-N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.005
+N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

 Introduction of Errγ into Mtn-/- caused a partial reversal of MHC profile of Mtn-/- towards the WT condition in all muscles examined (Figure 2C and Figure 2—figure supplement 1A and C).
 This conversion was only detected within the MHCII subtypes but did not extend to normalization of the proportion of MHCI fibres; in the soleus of Mtn-/-/ErrγTg/+, the proportion of MHCIIB fibres was lower than that in Mtn-/- while that of MHCIIA fibres was higher.
 Nevertheless, both Mtn-/- and Mtn-/-/ErrγTg/+ display a lower proportion of MHCI fibres in the soleus muscle than WT (Figure 2C).

 Next, we examined the mechanism underpinning fibre enlargement.
 We found that the levels of phosphorylated Akt (an inducer of anabolism) were higher in the muscle of Mtn-/- and Mtn-/-/ErrγTg/+ compared to WT (Figure 2D).
 A similar relationship was discovered for its downstream target 4EBP1 (Figure 2D).
 Akt not only promotes protein synthesis but also suppresses catabolism partly by phosphorylating and thereby inactivating FoxO3.
 We found that deletion of Mtn resulted in an increased ratio of the inactive:active (phosphorylated:non-phosphorylated) form of FoxO3.
 However, in muscles of Mtn-/-/ErrγTg/+ mice the levels of inactive FoxO3 were lower than in that of the Mtn-/- (Figure 2D).

-## Oxidative fibre profiling and vascular organisation
+### Oxidative fibre profiling and vascular organisation

-In all muscles examined, the intensity of the SDH staining (measure of oxidative activity) of fibres was lower in muscle from
+In all muscles examined, the intensity of the SDH staining (measure of oxidative activity) of fibres was lower in muscle from Mtn-/- compared to WT (Figure 3A and Figure 3—figure supplement 1A–B).
+However, upon over-expression of Errγ, the intensity of SDH staining in fibres of Mtn-/- muscle was restored to that of WT.
+Indeed, also the number of SDH positive fibres was higher than that seen in even the WT muscles albeit not significantly so (Figure 3A and Figure 3—figure supplement 1C).
+Introduction of Errγ into Mtn-/- also caused normalization of the number PAS positive fibres (Figure 3A and Figure 3—figure supplement 1D).
+The capillary to fibre ratio (C:F); was lowest in the muscles of Mtn-/- mice and highest in those of the Mtn-/-ErrγTg/+ mice (Figure 3B).

 ![Figure 3.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig3-v2.jpg)

 **Figure 3.:** (A) SDH staining and quantification of EDL and soleus muscles of Wt, Mtn and Mtn:Eγ mice.
 N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05, #p<0.01, ¥p<0.001.
 (B) Muscle capillary density as determined by CD31 staining.
 (C) Pair-wise comparisons of the metabolic profiles obtained from the gastrocnemius muscle from WT, Mtn and Mtn:Eγ mice.
 Principal components analysis (PCA) scores plots comparing WT, Mtn and Mtn:Eγ; WT and Mtn:Eγ; as well as Mtn and Mtn:Eγ); (% variance in the parenthesis).
 Colour loadings plots shown for PC1 of the model comparing Mtn and Mtn:Eγ.
-Product of PC loadings with standard deviation of the entire data set coloured by the square of the PC loading.DOI: http://dx.doi.org/10.7554/eLife.16940.006
+Product of PC loadings with standard deviation of the entire data set coloured by the square of the PC loading.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** (A) Representative immunohistochemical images for MHC IIB (red) and IIA (green) staining in deep and superficial regions of the TA muscle.
 (B) SDH staining of the deep TA muscle.
 (C) MHC myofibre and SDH profiling of the deep TA muscle.
 (D) PAS staining and quantification of the deep TA muscle.
-N = 4/5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.007
+N = 4/5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, *p<0.05.

-## Metabonomics
+### Metabonomics

 The muscle metabolite profile was characterized by 1H NMR spectroscopy.
 To identify any metabolic variation driven by the genotypic differences, principal components analysis (PCA) was applied to these profiles.
 A clear clustering was observed in the scores plot comparing all three genotypic groups demonstrating that they had distinctive metabolite profiles (Figure 3C).
 Comparing the metabolic signature of the Mtn-/- muscle to the Mtn-/-/ErrγTg/+ showed clear differences between the two groups (Figure 3C) characterised by significantly greater levels of muscle lactate in Mtn-/- muscle compared to that of the Mtn-/-/ErrγTg/+ consistent with a greater glycolytic phenotype.
 Furthermore the levels of creatine/phosphocreatine were also more pronounced in the muscle from Mtn-/- compared to Mtn-/-/ErrγTg/+.
 Errγ modification led to higher taurine and anserine content in the muscle of these animals.

 Therefore, histochemical and NMR muscle profiles of the three genotypic groups provide further evidence that Errγ modification of Mtn-/- results in a remodeling of phenotype to a state that differentiates it not only from Mtn-/- but also WT.

-## Metabolic gene profile
+### Metabolic gene profile

-Key molecular and cellular features that would explain the metabolic profile of
+Key molecular and cellular features that would explain the metabolic profile of Mtn-/-/ErrγTg/+ muscle were defined.
+In the first instance, we examined key regulators of energy metabolism.
+We found that Errγ over-expression induced changes in levels of two key transcriptional regulators of metabolism; Perm1 and Pgc1a in Mtn-/- muscle (Figure 4A).

 ![Figure 4.](https://cdn.elifesciences.org/articles/16940/elife-16940-fig4-v2.jpg)

 **Figure 4.:** (A) Gene expression levels of transcriptional regulators, glucose metabolism regulators, oxidative metabolism genes, antioxidant and oxygen handling genes and fat metabolism genes.
 (B) Angiogenic gene expression. ‘a’ denotes changed significantly from WT and ‘b’ denotes changes significantly from Mtn.
-N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, p<0.05.DOI: http://dx.doi.org/10.7554/eLife.16940.008
+N = 5 male twelve-week old mice per group; One-way ANOVA followed by Bonferroni's multiple comparison tests, p<0.05.

 Next, we examined the expression of key regulators of glucose and fatty acid oxidation (Glut1, Glut4, Pdk4 and Had, Lpl and Cycs respectively).
 We found that Glut4 and Pdk4 were lower in Mtn-/-/ErrγTg/+ compared to Mtn-/-.
 Moreover, Had and Lpl, was higher in Mtn-/-/ErrγTg/+ than in Mtn-/-.
 Of particular note was the finding that the expression of markers of fatty acid metabolism, Had and Lpl, were not only higher in Mtn-/-/ErrγTg/+ than in Mtn-/- but also than in the WT condition (Figure 4A).